-Other Healthy Foods For Your Dog Besides Cucumbers
+Other Healthy Foods for Your Dog Besides Cucumbers

 In moderation fruits and vegetables are good for your dog.
 Some are better than others of course for example garlic can help protect your dog from fleas but can be dangerous to your canine friends health if given to much (like onions, garlic can thin out the blood).
-Broccoli and cabbage can be given to dogs as well, but if given to much they will be gassy and could end up with diarrhea.
+Broccoli and cabbage can be given to dogs as well, but if given too much they will be gassy and could end up with diarrhea.
 Cucumbers are a pretty good food for everyone, so you can’t go wrong if you came here wondering about it.

 Carrots are good for your dog, and are often used as a substitute for dehydrated dog treats that are full of dyes and processed foods.
 If your dog is unhealthy or is diabetic you should check and see what kind of fruits and vegetables your pet can have and how many servings are appropriate.

-Keep in mind if your dog does not eat all of his food within fifteen minutes you are most likely feeding him too much.
+Keep in mind if your dog does not eat all of his food within fifteen minutes you are most likely feeding them too much.
 Dogs should not be allowed to snack or graze throughout the day even if it is just dog food.
 They should only be given dog food twice a day and it should be gone or emptied within fifteen minutes.

-How A Dogs Digestive System Works
+How a Dogs’ Digestive System Works

 Your Dog Will Age